 I had been a lukewarm Christian all my life but after I stopped taking drugs, I started reading the Holy Bible.
 I read it through three times, then continued on to read Living Buddha, Living Christ, the Wiccan Bible, the Bhagavad Gita and the Holy Koran.
 I have come to understand that there is One Great Divinity, variously called Brahman, Yahweh, God or Allah.
 Divinity has appeared to different cultures at different times, and used different people to send what is essentially one single message: Worship me, and be kind to each other.
 We are called to humility and service, truth and justice.

-I am sixty-three years old now.
-My Social Security Disability income is $782 per month; the federal government has me classified as “severely impoverished”.
+I am sixty-seven years old now.
+My Social Security income is $834 per month; the federal government has me classified as “severely impoverished”.
 I receive Medicare, Medicaid, Food Stamps and HEAP.
 I live in a two-room, 540-square-foot, HUD-subsidized apartment, sleep in a hospital bed and travel in a power wheelchair.
-Home health aides care for me every day.
+Home health aides are supposed to care for me every day, but I can’t get any.
 I have a safe apartment, healthy food, clean clothes and a warm bed.
 That makes me more privileged than most of the world’s people.

 It is well with my soul.